The executive team manages the day-to-day operations of the Plutus Foundation.

 We are looking to fill vacancies in the Plutus Foundation Board of Directors.
 The Board of Directors meets once a quarter to review the operations of the Foundation and provide governance and resources.

 The Plutus Foundation Advisory Group is a diverse cross-section of our community that meets once a quarter to discuss issues within the community and to offer suggestions to the Executive Team for responding to those issues.
-One meeting each quarter will be a combined meeting with the Board of Directors.
+One meeting each year will be a combined meeting with the Board of Directors.